eheikes/tts/README.md

 # AWS Text-To-Speech

-Converts a text file of any size to speech using the AWS Polly API.
+Command-line tool to convert a text file of any size to speech using the AWS Polly API.

 ## Requirements / Installation